Freiwirtschaft: Monetary theory

-According to Gesell, all human-produced goods are subject to expensive storage, whereas money is not: grain loses its weight, metal products rust, housing deteriorates.
+According to Gesell, all human-produced goods incur the expense of storage, whereas money does not: grain loses weight, metal products rust, and housing deteriorates.
 Therefore, money has a supreme advantage over all other goods.
 John Maynard Keynes renamed the concept of basic interest articulated in Gesell's book The Natural Economic Order with the more familiar term liquidity preference.
 Being "liquid" – having money – is a great advantage to anybody, much more so than having comparable amounts (past utility) of any product.
 The result is that people will not even provide zero-risk, inflation-corrected credits unless a certain interest rate is offered.
-Freigeld simply reduces this "primordial" interest rate, which is estimated to be somewhere around 3% to 5%, by an absolute, in order to lower the average interest rate to a value around 0.
+Freigeld reduces this "primordial" interest rate, estimated at around 3% to 5%, by an absolute amount, thereby lowering the average interest rate to around 0.

 Freiwirtschaft claims that current monetary systems are flawed.
 In mainstream economics, prices convey information.
-For example, dropping prices on a product mean that there is less demand or more supply of that product.
-This leads to a buyer's buying more, or a seller's/producer's starting to sell/produce something else, thereby reducing the supply of that product.
-As a reaction, assuming constant desirability, the price of the product rises again.
+For example, dropping a product's price means there is less demand or more supply for that product.
+This leads to a buyer buying more, or a seller/producer starting to sell/produce something else, thereby reducing the supply of that product.
+As a result, assuming constant desirability, the product's price rises again.
 So, the price, together with the market participants, builds up a feedback loop around a stable, "ideal" price.
-At this stable price, the market is ideal, no one pays too much or earns too little, and there are no tendencies from either party to change that price.
+At this stable price, the market is ideal: no one pays too much or earns too little, and neither party has any incentive to change it.
 The "wobbling" around that ideal price is called self-stabilizing.

-The key error of the current system, according to Gesell, is the ill-transported information in the price.
-Money is nothing but a claim for goods and services, usable in the economies that accept money in exchange for the former.
+The key error of the current system, according to Gesell, is the ill-transmitted information in the price.
+Money is nothing but a claim on goods and services, usable in economies that accept it in exchange for the latter.
 In a weak economy, money is worth less in goods.
 But instead of an inflation, the result is a deflation as described above, and less money can now buy the same goods.
 This feedback loop is self-destabilizing, according to the Freiwirtschaft theory.